vaibhav3123/Bank-Loan-Report-Using-Tableau/README.md

-# 🏦 Bank Loan Report Dashboard (Tableau)
+🏦 Bank Loan Report Dashboard (SQL Server + Tableau)

 ## 📌 Overview

-This interactive Tableau dashboard offers a comprehensive view of bank loan data to evaluate loan performance, borrower risk, and financial metrics.
-Designed for analysts and decision-makers, it provides high-level KPIs and deep insights into loan status, applicant demographics, funding trends, and repayment patterns.

-The primary objective of this project is to monitor total loan applications, distinguish between good and bad loans, and analyze repayment behavior based on various factors such as employment length, loan purpose, and term duration.
-The dashboard includes slicers and filters to enable dynamic, user-driven analysis.
+📌 Overview
+This project presents an interactive Bank Loan Analysis Dashboard built using Microsoft SQL Server for data processing and Tableau for visualization.
+It offers a clear and actionable view of loan performance, borrower segmentation, and financial KPIs.
+The dashboard is designed to help financial institutions assess risk, monitor trends, and make data-driven decisions.
+The report is split into two main sections:

+Summary View: High-level KPIs and loan quality insights

+Overview Page: Trend, geographic, and demographic analysis

 ## 🚀 Key Metrics